cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

 * Apply these techniques to your final project in order to find the best way to answer your originally formulated question

 ##### Machine Learning Concepts
-* [Machine Learning](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting): Machine learning: High level explanation of what's machine learning
+* [Machine Learning](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting): High level overview from scikit-learn documentation
-* Machine Learning is about building programs with tunable parameters that are adjusted automatically so as to improve their behavior by adapting to previously seen data.
+* It's about building programs with tunable parameters that are adjusted automatically so as to improve their behavior by adapting to previously seen data.

 1. In groups of three, take ten minutes to research 1 example of each of the following category of ML problems:
   - Supervised
-  - Unsupervised
     - Regression
     - Classification
+  - Unsupervised

 2. Can you convert a regression problem into a classification problem?
 When would that be interesting?

 * We'll be focusing on Supervised Learning, in particular regression and classification problems

 * Some important glossary:
-  * X is a matrix each row represents a sample (a.k.a. instance, record) and each column represents a feature (a.k.a. dimension, attribute, independent variable)
+  * X is a matrix where each row represents a sample (a.k.a. instance, record) and each column represents a feature (a.k.a. dimension, attribute, independent variable)
   * y: is a vector containing our variable to be predicted, also called target, label or dependent variable
+  * estimator: is an object that can train a ML model after a mathematica algorithm
-  * model: is the predictor function created from applying ML mathematical algorithms
+  * model: is the predictor function created by the estimator
   * Accuracy: percentage of correct predictions the generated model can make
   * Error: the sum of the errors made for each example in training or validation sets.
 Unlike accuracy, loss is not a percentage.

 * A general Machine Learning Process Lifecycle
 ![](ml-files/Slide1.jpeg?raw=true)

-#####scikit-learn
+##### scikit-learn
 * [sklearn tutorial](http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings): tutorial showing how to use python and sklearn to solve ML problems

 * The scikit-learn project started as scikits.learn, a Google Summer of Code project, now under active community development.
 It's widely used as one of the simplest and most effective tools to practice Machine Learning